 The overall rating is based on review by our experts

-The feature allows trader to cancel a trade within 60 minutes to avoid trading losses.
+dealCancellation (sometimes called Deal Cancellation) is a feature unique to easyMarkets.
+The feature allows a trader to cancel a trade within 60 minutes of taking their position to avoid trading losses.

-When activated the charge for this feature will be shown and the overall trade details.
-Once a trade is made a countdown clock shows how much time is left for the trade to be cancelled without realising a loss using this feature.
-If a stop-loss is also reached within 60 minutes and dealCancellation is active no trading loss will be realised.
+Once a trade is made, a countdown clock shows how much time is left for the trade to be cancelled without realising a loss using this feature.
+If a stop-loss is also reached within 60 minutes and dealCancellation is active, no trading loss will be realised.

 The feature is perfect for those new to forex trading, those who like to trade during turbulent periods (eg rate decisions) or those looking to manage the risks of currency trading.